Market intelligence for international student recruitment from ICEF

 What about higher education?

-The higher education sector has so far fared better than other kinds of providers because (1) many of the universities have the advantage of streamlined visa processing, which means their applicants aren’t scrutinised to nearly the extent it has other sectors, and (2) students are more willing to pay the visa application fee because it is a smaller proportion of the cost of a degree.
+The higher education sector has so far fared better than other kinds of providers because (1) many of the universities have the advantage of streamlined visa processing, which means their applicants aren’t scrutinised to nearly the extent as for other sectors, and (2) students are more willing to pay the visa application fee because it is a smaller proportion of the cost of a degree.
 For example, from 2024 to 2025:

 • Higher education course enrolments rose by +9.7%;